 Using Positive Reinforcement in the Classroom, While Learning

-In this article, we will discuss the difference between positive and negative reinforcement, list some benefits of this practice, and give examples of positive reinforcement in the classroom.
+This article will discuss the difference between positive and negative reinforcement, list some benefits of this practice, and give examples of positive reinforcement in the classroom.

 The Difference Between Positive and Negative Reinforcement